InformaticsMatters/squonk2-fastapi-ws-event-stream/README.md

     the one used by RabbitMQ in the docker-compose file.
 If you need to change this you can provide a different AMPQ URL as a 2nd argument on the command line.

+## Version 1
+Version 1 uses the `pika` package and relies on a classic exchange-based RabbitMQ Topic Queue.

+## Version 2
+Version 2 uses the `rstream` package and relies on a RabbitMQ stream.

 ---

 [black]: https://black.readthedocs.io/en/stable